chengfanli/StipplingStudio/README.md

 + Multiple Stippling: Convert the loaded image into a stippled art form using Multi-class Inverted Stippling technique.
 + Fill Background: After showing the animation of Multi-class Inverted Stippling, another LBG stippling process will be shown to fill the background.
-+ Color Stippling: Without click the load image button, if you click this button, the color stippling process will automatically be run using the images in the MLBG/images directory.
 #### Exiting the Application
 To exit the application, you can simply close the application window.
 The result will be in the output directory.